stujo/hello-hoodie/README.md

 The javascript app communicates to the server and stores a local copy of data in the local storage
 ![Local Storage](hello-hoodie-local-storage.png)

-#Running the App With Connectivity
+#Offline Operation

+(Simulated by stopping the server)

 The javascript app continuously tries to connect to the server, but still works locally, storing data in local storage and marking items as dirty with typename/keyvalue